OpenCloning/OpenCloning-submission/docs/index.md

 * `fragment_order`: The order in which the type of parts are assembled.
 Each part is separated by a `|`.
 The parts are the `id` of the categories in the `Category` sheet (😮‍💨 don't worry, you will not have to type this yourself!).

     In this example, we have a an assembly that starts with `1` (Assembly connector), followed by `2` (Promoter), `3a` (N-term tag), etc. Note that there is an empty `||` in the middle, that represents a part that is not defined in the kit and that the user will provide (see the 4th lane in the image below).
 * `title`: The title of the assembly.
-Will be shown in the `Description` tab of ShareYourCloning.
+Will be shown in the `Description` tab of OpenCloning.
 * `description`: More details about this type of assembly.

 <img src="images/assembly_fields.png" alt="loaded template" height="300">